Interactive Segmentation of Radiance Fields: Method

 Here for a given point $i$ along a ray, $\delta_i$ is the distance to the sampled point, $T_i$ is the accumulated transmittance, and $c_i$ is the view-dependent color for the point.
-Later efforts like Plenoxels \cite{plenoxels} and DVGO \cite{dvgo} stored the field variables in a lattice structure akin to 3D voxel grid, significantly improving the training and rendering times at the cost of high storage requirement.
+Later efforts like Plenoxels \cite{plenoxels}, and DVGO \cite{dvgo} stored the field variables in a lattice structure akin to a 3D voxel grid, significantly improving the training and rendering times at the cost of high storage requirements.
 These quantized values are trilinearly interpolated and decoded to render color value at any point.
-The grid structure provides easy spatial context and explicit representation leads to higher efficiency.
-Recently, TensoRF \cite{tensorf} proposed a matrix-vector decomposition representation of this lattice that reduced that storage requirements while facilitating efficient training and view generation.
+The grid structure provides easy spatial context and explicit representation leading to higher efficiency.
+Recently, TensoRF \cite{tensorf} proposed a matrix-vector decomposition representation of this lattice, reducing storage requirements while facilitating efficient training and view generation.
 We use TensoRF as the basis of our work.
-The top part of Fig \ref{fig:sysDiag} shows our radiance field capture step, with the volume represented using TensoRF.
+The top part of \cref{fig:sysDiag} shows our radiance field capture step, with the volume represented using TensoRF.
 In the case of the quantized representation of radiance fields, the radiance is obtained as follows:

 Here $\sigma$ is the density of the volumetric space, $V^{f}$ the radiance feature grid of appearance features $f$, and $\psi$ indicates trilinear interpolation.
 While rendering a given sample point $x_i \in \mathbb{R}^3$ along the ray direction $d$, a small decoding MLP $\mu^{\scriptstyle{rbg}}_{\theta}(f_i, d) \rightarrow c_i$ is evaluated.
-The final color of a ray is calculated by combining all sample colors $c_i$ at every point $x_i$ along it using the Eq \ref{eq:volume_rendering}.
-This is used to reduce the photometric loss $\mathcal{L}^{(rgb)}$ optimizing for the both radiance feature lattice $V^f$ and parameters $\theta$ of MLP ($\mu$).
+The final color of a ray is calculated by combining all sample colors $c_i$ at every point $x_i$ along it using the \cref{eq:volume_rendering}.
+This is used to reduce the photometric loss $\mathcal{L}^{(rgb)}$ optimizing for both the radiance feature lattice $V^f$ and parameters $\theta$ of MLP ($\mu$).

 }